 Home > Issues & Journals

-an earthquake response spectrum method For linear light secondary substructures
+An earthquake response spectrum method For linear light secondary substructures

 Giuseppe Muscolino* and Alessandro Palmeri**